samvangysegem/bookbits/README.md

 ## Note

 This is a work in progress.

-Future updates may include additional features and improvements.
+## Contributing

+Contributions, issues, and feature requests are welcome.